The Lords of Biddick in County Durham (Now Tyne and Wear)

 [A 26] Latin.
 Undated, ? thirteenth century.

-Hettona 2 acres of land lying at Sexhope west of Laton's cultivated demesne in Hetton.
-To
+2 acres of land lying at Sexhope west of Laton's cultivated demesne in Hetton.
+To have to

-have to Mody and heirs, Mody paying yearly to Laton and heirs 16d.
-Laton grants to Mody
+Mody and heirs, Mody paying yearly to Laton and heirs 16d.
+Laton grants to Mody and heirs

-and heirs that Mody's heirs, of whatever age they be, shall be free of wardship (warda) by
+that Mody's heirs, of whatever age they be, shall be free of wardship (warda) by paying ad

-paying ad relevium 16d.
-If the heirs be under age they shall remain in the custody of the
+relevium 16d.
+If the heirs be under age they shall remain in the custody of the nearest relative

 Seal missing.